starkatt/Cocksmithing/cocksmithing.md

 The finer the layer height, the less surface finish post-processing you'll need to do.
 Similarly, areas needing support material will require additional post-processing (though, note, designing to minimize undercut should already reduce the need for supports).

 Depending on the way your modeling program is set up, it may take multiple iterations to get a correct scale factor for printing.

-## Print Post-Processing and Finishing
+## Print Cleanup
+Clean up any crud left over from an imperfect print.
+Trim or sand down any bumps, lumps, stringers, rough center lines, etc.

+If you're using a resin printer, make sure to *thoroughly* wash and clean the print.
+The residue of uncured resin can cause cure inhibition in silicone.

+## Smoothing with XTC-3D
 If you want to go directly from raw 3D print to production mold, there's nothing stopping you.
 However, I strongly encourage taking the time to refine the primary model to a quality surface finish.
 In particular, you probably don't want your silicone toy to have visible print layer lines.
 The casting process creates **exact replicas**, so the finish of your final toy will be exactly as good or as bad as the finish of your model.

-### Preparation
-Start by doing some rough sanding to clean up any crud left over from an imperfect print.
-Smooth off any bumps, lumps, stringers, rough center lines, etc.

-### Smoothing with XTC-3D
 `Smooth-On XTC-3D` is a self-leveling epoxy that can be brushed on to a 3D print and hardens to produce an exceptionally smooth, glossy surface.
 One small kit should be plenty for many coats on typical sized toys.

 Each kit comes with a tiny mixing cup and one foam brush.
 So that you're not limited to one coat, I suggest getting additional graduated cups and brushes.
 I also prefer chip brushes over the included foam brush.
 The mixing cup *might* survive more than one use if you're lucky, but definitely not more than two.